SlapOS/slapos/slapos/recipe/README.generic_varnish.txt

 tidstrage-url is the backend url that varnish will cache.
 It is expected that the backend is created by tidstorage recipe.

+web-checker-frontend-url is the entry-point-url that web checker will check the HTTP headers of all the pages in the web site.

 web-checker-mail-address is the email address where web checker will send the HTTP Cache cheking result.